rafael-g-depaulo/obsidian-vault/RPG/R20/Combat/Attacks, Defense and Save DC_s.md

 - **Equipment bonus + Constituition modifier**

-Besides contributing to a character's Defense, Guard also allows them to use *Endurance*.
+Besides contributing to a character's Defense, Guard also allows them to use [[Combat Actions#Endurance]].

-**Endurance:** a character may spend a movement action 2MP: for the rest of the scene, all damage they take that's equal or below their guard is reduced to 0 (the DM may rule otherwise for specific damage types, such as psychic damage).

 ### Dodge
 The formula for a character's Dodge is:

 - **Equipment bonus + Dexterity modifier**

-Besides contributing to a character's Defense, Dodge also allows them to use *Uncanny Dodge*.
+	Besides contributing to a character's Defense, Dodge also allows them to use [[Combat Actions#Uncanny Dodge]].

-**Uncanny Dodge:** a character may, upon taking damage, spend a reaction and 3PM to halve the incoming damage.
-You can't spend more PM using Uncanny Dodge in a scene than you have Dodge.

-Example: Fibi has 8 Guard and 7 Dodge.
-Fibi has 18 AC (someone trying to attack them has to roll a 18 or higher to hit them), can use Uncanny Dodge up to 2 times per scene, and their Endurance allows them to shrug off attacks of 8 or less points of damage.
-If they use Endurance and take 3 attacks dealing 7, 14 and 5 damage, the first and third attacks have their damage reduced to 0.